expandtheroom/jquery-infinite-scroll-helper/README.md

 jQuery Infinite Scroll Helper
 =============================

-jQuery Infinite Scroll Helper is a lightweight implementation of the infinite scroll mechanic.
+A lightweight implementation of the infinite scroll mechanic.
 By providing two essential callbacks, `loadMore` and `doneLoading`, the jQuery Infinite Scroll Helper plugin makes it a breeze to add infinite scrolling functionality to your page.

 Options